VMP-Valheim/MoarBuilds/JotunnModStub/README.md

 **MOD Description**

+Master Chef 2.0 is a partial remake of Master Chef with 3d models by deBARBA Please support his artwork he made some really amazing models for this

+You can find him here:
+patreon.com/littleroomdev

-Master Chef 2.0 is a partial remake of Master Chef with 3d models by deBARBA I have permission from hrve to remake master chef and can furnish proof if needed
+I have permission from hrve to remake master chef and can furnish proof if needed